-The Hans Farmont Summer School
+The Farmont Summer School

 We offer time and space for an open exchange of ideas.
-The participants of the summer school, organized by the Hans Farmont foundation, are invited to spend time with young people from Europe on a ten-day sailing trip.
+The participants of the summer school, organized by the Farmont Foundation, are invited to spend time with young people from Europe on a ten-day sailing trip.
 On the foundation’s sail boat, the fellows receive the opportunity to discuss current European topics, to create a network and to put companionship in a limited space to the test.
 The foundation covers the costs related to the programme such as food, accommodation as well as transportation.

 Together with our crew, the five participants per trip gather sailing experiences and explore the Greek islands around Rhodes and the Turkish coast.
 Within the framework of assisted panels, the fellows are given the opportunity to exchange thoughts and ideas.
 What does it mean to rely on each other, to set sail together and to carry responsibility for Europe?

-Voices from our participants
+Voices from our participants:

 Since the course of our trips is very dependent on the local weather conditions, this is only an exemplary time-table.

-Arrival at Rhodes.
+Arrival in Rhodes.
 Once you land, we pick you up at the airport to drive you to the new port of Rhodes City (~30 min.).
 After you complete the safety briefing on board, we finish off the day with a dinner and an icebreaker session.

 Accompanied by a crew member and other participants, you explore the historic district of Rhodes City.
 Later, we kick-off the discussion panel with an introduction.